rgeraldes24/solc/docs/installing-hyperion.rst

   (via git, HTTPS, IPFS or just have it cached locally) and verify hashes of the binaries after downloading them, you do not have to use HTTPS for the binaries themselves.

-The same binaries are in most cases available on the `Solidity release page on Github`_.
+The same binaries are in most cases available on the `Hyperion release page on Github`_.
 The difference is that we do not generally update old releases on the Github release page.
 This means that we do not rename them if the naming convention changes and we do not add builds for platforms that were not supported at the time of release.
 This only happens in ``solc-bin``.